 Our body interprets stress as physical danger, and certain chemicals are released to fuel a “fight or flight” response.
 These interfere with our concentration, cause disturbed sleep, fast heartbeat, feeling of being breathless, sometimes even anxiety and depression and yes, cause headaches too.

 Meditation, yoga, kriya, playing a sport and keeping up a hobby are good ways to relieve stress.
 Persons facing anxiety/depression or sleep disorders should not hesitate in consulting a psychiatrist or counsellor.

-Sitting hunched over at your desk, keeping a phone pressed between your ear and neck, slouching when sitting, a tendency to tense the neck muscles when stressed can all cause compression of the nerves and blood vessels in the neck leading to headache.
-Taking frequent breaks every 20-30 minutes and doing stretching activity or just walking around also helps to relieve the muscle tension.
-Poor posture is a common cause of Tension headache.
+Sitting hunched over at your desk, keeping a phone pressed between your ear and neck, slouching when sitting, and a tendency to tense the neck muscles when stressed can all cause compression of the nerves and blood vessels in the neck leading to headache.
+Taking frequent breaks every 20-30 minutes and doing stretching activities or just walking around also helps to relieve muscle tension.
+Poor posture is a common cause of Tension headaches.